dportik/dadi_pipeline/README.md

 ## Optimizations:

-The `dadi_Run_Optimizations.py` script will run the optimization routine, which contains a user-defined number of rounds, each with a user-defined or default number of replicates.
+The `dadi_Run_Optimizations.py` script will run an optimization routine unique to this workflow, which contains a user-defined number of rounds, each with a user-defined or default number of replicates.
 The starting parameters are initially random, but after each round is complete the parameters of the best scoring replicate from that round are used to generate perturbed starting parameters for the replicates of the subsequent round.
 The arguments controlling steps of the optimization algorithm (maxiter) and perturbation of starting parameters (fold) can be supplied by the user for more control across rounds.
 The user can also supply their own set of initial parameters, or set custom bounds on the parameters (upper_bound and lower_bound) to meet specific model needs.
 This flexibility should allow these scripts to be generally useful for fitting any model to any data set.

 ## Examples of Usage: